CodingStunts/frontend-fruit-technical-test/README.md

 I kept the error handling simple on this as I used state to store the error and caught them using Axios built in error handling messages and catch blocks which I then rendered in the components.
 I did this on API calls for all fruit, single fruit, and if there was an error in returning an image.
 Again, I'd have liked to have made this more robust, however in the interest of time I kept it basic.

 ## Testing

+I started writing testing for my utils function for sorting and order.
+Given more time I would have liked to have tested my fetch functions to some degree and also done some testing on my react components mounting, but I ran out of time.